Parent of a Future Doctor: Everything You Need to Know

 This is due to rolling admissions.
 Admissions committees do not wait until they have received every application before they start to make decisions.
 They review applications as they receive them on a continuous (i.e., rolling) basis.
 The first students to apply are the first to receive secondary applications.
 The first to submit their secondaries receive the first interview invitations, and the first applicants to interview receive the first acceptances.

-We cannot stress this enough: Applying early is one of the most essential medical school admission strategies.
+We cannot stress this enough: Applying early is one of the most essential strategies for medical school admission.

 View our complete breakdown of the Medical School Application Timeline and Monthly Schedule.